edimarmanica/DATASET_C/README.md

 We would appreciate it if you cite the following paper when using the dataset:

-Edimar Manica, Renata Galante, Carina F. Dorneles: SSUP - A URL-Based Method to Entity-Page Discovery.
+MANICA, E; GALANTE, R.; DORNELES, C.F.: SSUP - A URL-Based Method to Entity-Page Discovery.
 ICWE 2014: 254-271

 # 10. Contact